gslf/ngnchess/README.md

 ### 🧐 What's this?

 Welcome to **ngnchess** (pronounced *engine-chess*, clever, huh?), a C# library engineered for chess enthusiasts, developers, and AI overlords.
-Yes, we know there are countless chess libraries out there, but ours isn't just about chess, it's about engineering chess software the way it should be.
+Yes, I know there are countless chess libraries out there, but ours isn't just about chess, it's about engineering chess software the way it should be.
 Clean, efficient, maintainable, and just a tiny bit over-engineered (because why not?).

 ### 🚀 Mission Statement